Opening Times

 Each chamber is dedicated to a subject area:

-Portsoy Harbour, the Salmon House in operation, weighing, tying, boiling and packing.
-There is a fantastic display of original tools and interactive displays for you to to try your hand at knot tying or using the pulley system.
-You will see a fantastic collection of original boat building tools and a display of seafaring knots, where you can try your hand at securing various items using this once essential skill.
+The Salmon House in operation, weighing, tying, boiling and packing.
+You will see a display of seafaring knots, where you can try your hand at securing various items using this once essential skill.
 Also available for visitors to try out, are a selection of block and tackles which would have been seen on all sailing vessels, used for every heavy lifting job from hoisting sails to hauling aboard gleaming shoals of the silver darlings.

 Demonstrates the busy industries once established in Portsoy, from the quarrying tools of Portsoy marble to the making of buoys for the fishing industry and from lime kilns to railways, not forgetting the lively smuggling activities which were once rife in this area!
 Here, an original clinker built pilot boat, complete with splendid sail, is an example of the kind of vessel which once sailed from the two harbours, while Jeannie, the star of the new exhibition looks on.